cesar-ilharco/acl-2020/_posts/2021-05-14-instructions-for-camera-ready.md

 Your paper must look good both when printed (A4 size) and when viewed on screen as PDF (zoomable to any size, color okay).
 Thus, you may want to use color high-resolution graphics, allowing readers to zoom in on a graph and study it.
 However, please check that the same graph or photograph is legible when printed and in a PDF viewer at different resolutions.
 Don't go overboard on resolution; keep file sizes manageable.
 Note that vector graphics (e.g., encapsulated PostScript) look good at any scale and take up little space (unless you are plotting many thousands of data points).

 ### What if my paper's title or abstract has changed?
-In addition to edit the title/abstract in the main paper, please also remember to edit those metadata fields when you upload the camera-ready version, so that they will appear correctly in the table of contents, author index, conference schedule, etc. Please also note that your name will appear in conference metadata as you have configured it in START, so make sure that it is correct there (e.g., capitalization, full name, etc.).
-You can change this on the user settings page of the START conference manager, under "User" -> "Account Information" -> "Update Profile"
+In addition to edit the title/abstract in the main paper, please also remember to edit those metadata fields when you upload the camera-ready version, so that they will appear correctly in the table of contents, author index, conference schedule, etc. **Please also note that your name will appear in conference metadata as you have configured it in START**, so make sure that it is correct there (e.g., capitalization, full name, etc.).
+You can change this on the [user settings](https://www.softconf.com/acl2021/super/scmd.cgi?ucmd=updateProfile) page of the START conference manager, under "User" -> "Account Information" -> "Update Profile"
 .
 ## 4. The Appendices (As the last part of the pdf file for Part C in the form)